telliott99/MySwift2/chapter6/encryption.rst

     print(key[0..<mid])
     print(key[mid..<keyLen])

 What is going on here?
 The big picture is that the password has very little *entropy* (there aren't that many possible values).
-But we start with the password and then we crank algorithm in the library 1.5 million times.
+But we start with the password and then we crank the algorithm in the library 1.5 million times.
 It takes about one second to do this.
-The idea is to make it computationally expensive for a "password cracker" to turn a candidate into the correct answer.
+The idea is to make it computationally expensive for a "password cracker" to turn a candidate into a possibly correct answer.

 We start with a String (hard-coded here as "password").
 We could turn it first into utf8 and then into [UInt8], but it turns out that Swift will take care of that for us, we just pass the password as a Swift String into the C function.